gebilxs/gebilxs/README.md

 ### Hi there 👋

-- 🔭 I’m currently studying in tjut
+- 🔭 My master's degree will be in SEU and my undergraduate degree was in TJUT

 - 🌱 I’m currently learning Golang